NameCategory

 Amanda Schewaga

-As an entrepreneur, you know there’s a whole heck of a lot that goes into a name.
+As an entrepreneur, you may or may not know there’s a whole heck of a lot that goes into getting a domain name.

 Your business’s domain name is just as important.

-Still trying to figure out where to start?
+Still trying to figure out where to start when buying a domain name in Canada?
 Don’t worry — we’ve got you covered.

 Top 10 things to know about buying domain names in Canada